Abonion/Hexaminer/README.md

 If anybody wants to contribute you can message me on discord my id is: Abonion#7517

-Credit to Skot for inspiring the project's idea and providing some inforamtion: https://github.com/skot
+Credit to Skot for inspiring the project's idea: https://github.com/skot